Label84/laravel-nederland-postcode/README.md

 The address endpoint allows you to fetch address information from the Nederland Postcode API.

-You can find addresses using either the `find` method for a single address or the `list` method for multiple addresses.
-When you provide only the `postcode`, the `list` method will return all addresses associated with that postcode.
+You can search addresses using either the `find` method for a single address or the `list` method for multiple addresses.
+The `find` method will throw an exception if no address is found or if multiple addresses are found for the given postcode and house number (ie. when the house number has multiple additions like A, B, C, etc.).

 The following optional attributes can be requested to be included in the response: